• Skip to primary navigation

 3 - Arrowroot Powder

-Arrowroot powder is a starch that is derived from the root of the arrowroot plant.
+Arrowroot powder is a starch that is derived from the root of the arrowroot plant - find arrowroot flour substitute ideas when it's unavailable.

 It is often used as a thickening agent in sauces, soups, and puddings.